Add a rate limiting rule to prevent a client from overloading the server with too many requests in a specified period of time.

 Max Burst Requests value is

-If a request was not received, the number of allowed requests is incremented by one at the end of each Request Interval.
-This continues until the number of allowed requests equals the value defined by the Max Burst Requests setting.
+If a request wasn't received, the number of allowed requests is incremented by one at the end of each Request Interval.
+This continues until the number of allowed requests equals the Max Burst Requests value.

 - Click Access and then go to .